tytydraco/yessleep/out/Our_daughters_new_porcelain_doll_speaks_ancient_Sumerian_but_he_isnt_supposed_to_talk.md

 I shuddered.

-"Tell me about yourself," Dr. Randolph continued.
-"And feel free to use your native tongue if you wish."
+"Tell me about yourself.
+And feel free to use your native tongue if you wish."

 That really got Frank rolling.
 After that, Frank jabbered nonstop for minutes without taking a breath.
 Dr. Randolph listened, but his amusement soon turned to concern, and he scribbled something in his notepad.